 Maybe I approached parenthood in the same way I approached all of my previous ‘jobs’.
-Something that was tough at the start but grew easier as I learned how it all worked.
+I knew it would be tough at the start but if I worked hard it would become easier.

 Maybe I just didn’t want to push my responsibilities onto others.
 I’d gotten myself into this mess — I’d get myself out.

-The truth though – and it took a few kids before I realised it – is that parenting isn’t a ‘job’ it is just life.
-And you can’t learn it – well, you can but then they just move onto the next stage of development and all the rules change.
+The truth though — and it took a few kids before I realised it — is that parenting isn’t a ‘job’ it is part of life.
+And you can’t get better at by working harder at it — well, you can but then they just move onto the next stage of development and all the rules change.

 Asking for or accepting help does not make you a failure.
 It makes you smart and it lets you have a rest when you need it.

-And people who offer to help – actually want to help.
+And people who offer to help, well, they actually want to help.
 They want to be part of this ‘village’ that it takes to raise a child.
-Many have been there themselves – they know how hard the early months are.
+Many have been there themselves — they know how hard the early months are.
 They love you and they want you to get through it!